Nicks382/osticket-prereqs/README.md

 </p>
 <br />
 <p>
-5. Now that the IIS i s enabled, from the Installation Files, download and install PHP Manager fro IIS (PHPManagerForIIS_V1.5.0.msi), go throught he install wizard and complete the install.
+5. Now that the IIS i s enabled, from the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi), go through the install wizard and complete the install.
 </p>
 <br />
 <p>